-County for management of IS
+Partnership formed with Yamhill County for management of IS

-- Added another IS staff member to perform desktop support functions.
+- 2013 Implemented a fully electronic agenda system for the conducting of City Council meetings. - Added another IS staff member to perform desktop support functions.
 Redeployed remaining staff so that additional application support is realized, primarily in the public safety areas. - 2015 Hired a full-time IS Director. - 2016 Implemented 'next-gen' network firewall technology for increased security and network performance. - 2016 Completed overhaul of City's website. - 2016 Replaced City's network storage array to handle increased data storage demand, especially video. - 2018 90% of all City computers upgraded to Windows 10. - 2019 Partnered with Yamhill County to consolidate legacy phone systems into one combined modernized VoIP (Voice-over-IP) system.

-Woved the City to a mobile workforce where over 80% of city employees were able to work remotely using rapidly deployed mobile meeting tools, work-fromhome hardware setups and VPN connectivity from anywhere.

-2020 Upgraded the City to Microsoft Office 365
+- Woved the City to a mobile workforce where over 80% of city employees were able to work remotely using rapidly deployed mobile meeting tools, work-fromhome hardware setups and VPN connectivity from anywhere. - 2020 Upgraded the City to Microsoft Office 365